 Her short film about individuals with mental illness, Voices of Jericho: Stories of Jail Diversion, was awarded “Best Documentary” at the 2007 Indie Memphis Film Festival and “Grand Jury Award” at the 2008 Southern Shorts Film Festival in Athens, AL. Through a partnership with the Shelby County Public Defender, more than 1,200 copies of the film have been distributed, and today it is being used in criminal justice systems in 25 states to improve services for the mentally ill.
 A fiscal sponsorship from the Southern Documentary Fund allowed the newly reformed True Story Pictures to continue the Voices of Jericho project in 2010, and in 2011, Selvidge established www.voicesofjericho.virb.com to share new short films and interviews that highlight the voices of those who work and live at the intersection of criminal justice and mental health.

 Her work as a documentary filmmaker only thinly veils her "secret" identity as a grant writer and nonprofit management consultant.
 While she does not pursue this activity full time, she can be persuaded on occasion to work for your nonprofit or public/private partnership to secure grant funding from foundations, corporations, and government agencies.
 Since 2001, she has helped her clients win $8.95 million for projects ranging from arts, education, and technology; to health and human services, including housing and homelessness, mental health, and substance abuse; to economic and community development; to transportation and infrastructure.
 For inquiries, please contact her at firstname.lastname@example.org.

-Joann lives in midtown Memphis with her husband and daughter.
+Joann lives in midtown Memphis with her husband and two children.